jbx-protocol/juice-docs-v1/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/redeemtokensof.md

     // The amount being reclaimed must be at least as much as was expected. if (reclaimAmount < _minReturnedTokens) revert INADEQUATE_RECLAIM_AMOUNT();

-    // Redeem the project tokens, which burns them. if (_tokenCount > 0)
+    // Burn the project tokens.
+    if (_tokenCount > 0)
       directory.controllerOf(_projectId).burnTokensOf(
         _holder,